civican/legisinfo/44-1/bills/C-18/bill_text.md

   **(1)** At the request of a news business, the Commission must, by order, designate the business as eligible if it

-    is a qualified Canadian journalism organization as defined in subsection 248(1) of the `Income Tax Act`; or
+    is a qualified Canadian journalism organization as defined in subsection 248(1) of the `Income Tax Act`, **or is licensed by the Commission under paragraph 9(1)(b) of the `Broadcasting Act` as a campus station, community station or native station as those terms are defined in regulations made under that Act or other categories of licensees established by the Commission with a similar community mandate**;

-    produces news content that is primarily focused on matters of general interest and reports of current events, including coverage of democratic institutions and processes, and
+    produces news content **of public interest** that is primarily focused on matters of general interest and reports of current events, including coverage of democratic institutions and processes, and

-    regularly employs two or more journalists in Canada,
+    regularly employs two or more journalists in Canada, **which journalists may include journalists who own or are a partner in the news business and journalists who do not deal at arm's length with the business**,

-    operates in Canada, including having content edited and designed in Canada, and
+    operates in Canada, including having content edited and designed in Canada,

-    produces news content that is not primarily focused on a particular topic such as industry-specific news, sports, recreation, arts, lifestyle or entertainment.
+    produces news content that is not primarily focused on a particular topic such as industry-specific news, sports, recreation, arts, lifestyle or entertainment, and

+    is either a member of a recognized journalistic association and follows the code of ethics of a recognized journalistic association or has its own code of ethics whose standards of professional conduct require adherence to the recognized processes and principles of the journalism profession, including fairness, independence and rigour in reporting news and handling sources; or

+    operates an Indigenous news outlet in Canada and produces news content that includes matters of general interest, including coverage of matters relating to the rights of Indigenous peoples, including the right of self-government and treaty rights.

+  **(1.1)** The code of ethics referred to in subparagraph (1)(b)(iv) must include measures for ensuring that no news content that promotes hatred or misinformation against any identifiable group is produced or made available and that any errors of fact are corrected promptly and in a transparent manner.

   **(2)** The Commission may make an order under subsection (1) on its own initiative.

   **(3)** Despite subsection (1), a news business must not be designated as eligible if it was previously designated and had its designation revoked under paragraph `59`(1)(c).

+  **(3.1)** Despite subsection (1), a news business must not be designated as eligible if

+    the news business is the subject of sanctions under the `United Nations Act`, the `Special Economic Measures Act` or the `Justice for Victims of Corrupt Foreign Officials Act (Sergei Magnitsky Law)`, or is owned or controlled by an individual or entity that is the subject of such sanctions; or

+    the news business has its headquarters in a foreign state, as defined in section 2 of the `Special Economic Measures Act`, that is the subject of measures under an Act referred to in paragraph (a).

+  **(3.2)** If a news business described in paragraph (3.1)(a) or (b) was previously designated as eligible, the Commission must, by order, revoke the order designating the business as eligible.

   **(4)** The `Statutory Instruments Act` does not apply in respect of an order made under subsection (1).

 ### Section 28

-The designation of a public broadcaster as an eligible news business is subject to any other conditions specified in regulations made by the Governor in Council.
+The designation of a **provincial** public broadcaster as an eligible news business is subject to any other conditions specified in regulations made by the Governor in Council.

 ### Section 29